What is purer than nature and more natural than photography? What can be more charming than nature portrait photography?

 - Photo editing is a part of the photography life – correct the exposure, adjust colors, remove unwanted marks and use blurring filters;

-- Create a photography website and sell your work.
+- Create a photography website and showcase and/or sell your work.

 Nature can be really helpful in capturing outstanding pictures.
 Take advantage of the golden hour to achieve perfectly lit portraits.